Vandolph

-Vandolph Lacsamana Quizon (born; May 7, 1984) is a Filipino actor, comedian and politician.
-He also serves as a councilor of Parañaque from the 1st district since 2016.
+Vandolph Lacsamana Quizon (born May 7, 1984) is a Filipino actor, comedian and politician.
+He has served as a councilor of Parañaque for the 1st district since 2016.

 Personal life

 He is the only son of comedian Dolphy with actress-politician Alma Moreno.

 Television and film career

 1980s showbiz debut

-Vandolph's very first movie was Balimbing: Taong Huyango in 1986 with his real life father the late comedy king Dolphy.
+Vandolph's first movie was Balimbing: Taong Huyango in 1986, alongside his real life father Dolphy.

 1990s

-Vandolph appeared in Ang TV on ABS-CBN in 1992, then followed by a sitcom Home Along Da Riles also on ABS-CBN.
-In the same year, he also did a drama anthology with his father Dolphy on Maalaala Mo Kaya.
-In 1993, he also appeared on GMA Telecine Specials on GMA which he plays a hyper kid who went to America.
+Vandolph appeared in Ang TV on ABS-CBN in 1992.
+He then appeared in the sitcom Home Along Da Riles, which was also on ABS-CBN.
+In the same year, he did a drama anthology with his father, Dolphy, on Maalaala Mo Kaya.
+In 1993, he appeared on GMA Telecine Specials, in GMA which he plays a hyper kid who went to America.
 The same year, he launched a new sitcom Tondominium, directed by Joey Marquez, Vandolph's former stepfather.

 2000–2005

-In 2000, Vandolph's first action series was Pintados on GMA with his co-stars Michael Flores, Assunta Del Rossi, Angelika Dela Cruz and Sherwin Ordonez.
+In 2000, Vandolph's first action series was Pintados on GMA with his co-stars Michael Flores, Assunta De Rossi, Angelika Dela Cruz and Sherwin Ordoñez.
 In 2001, he was involved in a car accident.
 He survived with Amnesia but his girlfriend "Ishi" died due to head injuries.
-In 2005, he guested in a youth oriented drama series, Maynila also on GMA, and guested a reality shows Victim Extreme on ABS-CBN and Extra Challenge on GMA.
+In 2005, he guested in a youth oriented drama series, Maynila also on GMA, and guested on reality shows Victim Extreme on ABS-CBN and Extra Challenge on GMA.
 The same year, Vandolph met Jenny Salimao and they become longtime love partners.